wpanas/wpanas.github.io/_posts/2019-11-23-this-week-i-learned-4.md

 Guilds are a way for spreading and cultivate the knowledge.
 To be effective, they need to be open and share there work with whole company.
 Members of the guild have to guide and teach.

-To cover the rest of these conclusions Jakub Nabradlik was convincing the audience to implement [C4 model](https://c4model.com/) of theirs software architecture in open for all developers repository.
+To cover the rest of these conclusions Jakub Nabrdalik was convincing the audience to implement [C4 model](https://c4model.com/) of theirs software architecture in open for all developers repository.
 This way every developer could introduce changes